srifqi/advancedban/README.txt

-advancedban
+Advanced Ban [advancedban]
 ===========

-This mod will ban ONLY username, not the ip address.
+This mod will ban player based on its username, not its IP address.

+# License
+MIT License (see LICENSE file)

 # Usage

-	advancedban.ban(player_name)
-	advancedban.unban(player_name)

-or using chat commands:
-(require privileges: ban)
+## Parameter
+- FILE_NAME: name of the file that contains list of banned player
+- BAN_MESSAGE: a message that will be sent to the banned player each time it connects

+## Chat commands
+### Check ban for a player

+/abancheck <player name>

+### Simple ban/unban
+(requires "ban" privilege)

 /aban <player name>
 /unaban <player name>

-This will adds/removes player to/from advancedban list.
-This does NOT kick the player!

-Use this to add to list AND kick the player.
-(require privileges: ban, kick)
+### Ban with kick
+(requires "ban" and "kick" privileges)

 /abankick <player name>

-### Shortcut to ban/unban the IP
+### Ban/unban with its IP

-	TL;DR just add "+" after command (except /abankick)

-(require privileges: ban)
+(requires "ban" privilege)

 /aban+ <player name>
 /unban+ <player name>

-This will adds/removes player to/from advancedban list AND ban/unban it's IP.

-## Parameter
+## API

-- FILE_NAME = the name of file that contains list of banned player.
-- BAN_MESSAGE = the message that will be sent to the banned player each time the player log-in.
+advancedban.is_banned(player_name)
+-- true if the player is banned, false if not

+advancedban.ban(player_name)
+-- true if OK, false if the player has been banned before

+advancedban.unban(player_name)
+-- true if OK, false if the player hasn't been banned before